Hardangervidda på langs 11@Jørgen Brøto Torland

 You should be used to outdoor activities and must be in normal good physical shape to participate.
 The trip also requires the participant to have experience of skiing off groomed slopes.

 Prior knowledge of long skis expeditions is not necessary, but you need to have some experience sleeping in a tent in the winter.
 Previous experience pulling a sled is not necessary, but some specific training is recommended.
+Find information about tire pulling training here.
 Shared equipment will be distributed between participants.
 Setting up the tent, cooking and melting snow is done by the individual tent team (2-3 people).
-The sled will weigh 30-40 kg.
+The sled will weigh 30-40 kg,

 It's essential that you test your personal gear and clothing before the trip.
 Your footwear is especially important.

-Participants who are unsure whether their personal skills are sufficient are recommended to take part in our Winter course in Jotunheimen prior to signing up for this tour.
+Participants who are unsure whether their personal skills are sufficient are recommended to take part in our Expedition course in Jotunheimen prior to signing up for this tour.

 Accommodation and Food